acheronfail/acheronfail.github.io/book/posts/max_rss/index.md

 ```

 Awesome!
 For simple single-threaded programs, this seemed to work well.

-However, I did find some issues with more complex programs:

 However, I noticed that if a program created threads or spawned child processes, then the RSS values were far smaller than expected.
 Unfortunately, this only tracks the RSS value of the main thread, not all threads/processes that the program launched.